gaestu/fast_carver/docs/architecture.md

 # Architecture (Phase 1)

-Phase 1 focuses on CPU-only carving of JPEG/PNG/GIF from raw disk images.
+Phase 2 adds SQLite carving, string scanning, and browser history extraction.

 ## Pipeline

 1. **EvidenceSource** reads a raw file (or E01 when built with `--features ewf`) into a linear byte space.
 2. **Chunk scheduler** splits the image into overlapping chunks.
 3. **CPU signature scanner** searches for file headers within each chunk.
+4. **CPU string scanner** (optional) extracts printable spans and artefacts.
-4. **Carve workers** validate and extract files from the evidence source.
+5. **Carve workers** validate and extract files from the evidence source.
+6. **SQLite parser** extracts browser history from carved SQLite databases.
-5. **Metadata sink** writes JSONL records for each carved file.
+7. **Metadata sink** writes JSONL or CSV records.

 ## Concurrency model